0b10010010/TargetDevelopment/README.md

 A function `map(tgt, hw, 'My Disc Board')` will map your new hardware to the target.
 You can have multiple hardware mapped to a single target and have different features mapped to each hardware.
 This will be covered in the following section.
 A variable `refHw` above in the code snippet is calling a function `getHardware(discCopy, 'mapped')` which creates a hardware object that is mapped to my loaded target object, `'discCopy'`.
 This function can be useful since you can see and use the object's property values.
 I used this variable to get property values `DeviceID` and `IOInterface`.
 Note that when using an object created with `getHardware()` function, there is a small bug present(R2018a) which does not populate your target object until MATLAB is restarted.
-IT would be much easier to set my target's properties values with the object created with the function but due to this bug I will copy its values one by one.
+It would be much easier to set my target's properties values with the created object but due to this bug I will copy its values one by one.
-Once the values have been set call the function `saveTarget(tgt)` to save your target and test your target with an argument `'hardware'`.
+Once the values have been set call the function `saveTarget(tgt)` to save your target and test your target with `testTarget(tgt, 'hardware')` function.
 <br/>
 <div align="right">
     <b><a href="#Target-Development">↥ back to top</a></b>